Frontend-Hire/frontend-hire-v1-legacy/README.md

 The keys are displayed when you start the supabase service or you can get them by running command `npx supabase status`.

-3. Once all things are in there respective places, start the application using `npm run dev`.
+3. Once all things are in their respective places, start the application using `pnpm dev`.